-IPP.
+- IPP.
 My Water-Cure.
 As Tested through more than Thirty Years, and Described for the Healing of Diseases and the Preservation of Health.
-By Sebastian Kneipp, Parish Priest of Wörishofen (Bavaria).
+By SERASTIAN KNEIPP, Parish Priest of Wörishofen (Bavaria).
 With a Portrait and other Illustrations.
 Authorised English Translation from the Thirtieth German Edition, by A. de F. Cheap Edition.
-With an Appendix, containing the Latest Developments of Pfarrer Kneipp's System, and a Preface by E. Gerard.
+With an Appendix, con-taining the Latest Developments of Pfarrer Kneipp's System, and a Preface by W Garavel.
+Course of the State S KNEIPP.
+E. Gerard.
 Crown 8vo, 3s.
-6d.

-The Elements of Field-Artillery.
-KNOLLYS. the Use of Infantry and Cavalry Officers.
+6d. - The Elements of Field-Artillery.
+KNOLLYS.
+Designed for the Use of Infantry and Cavalry Officers.
 By HENRY KNOLLYS, Colonel Royal Artillery; Author of 'From Sedau to Saarbrück,' Editor of 'Incidents in the Sepoy War,' &c.
 With Engravings.
-Crown 8vo, 7s.
-6d.
+Crown Svo, 7s.
+6d. - LAMINGTON.

-LAMINGTON.
 In the Days of the Dandies.
 By the late Lord LAMINGTON.
 Crown 8vo.
 Illustrated cover, 1s.; cloth, 1s.
-6d.

-LANG.
-Life, Letters, and Diaries of Sir Stafford Northcote, First Earl of Iddesleigh.
-By Andrew Lang.
-With Three Portraits and a View of Pynes.
+6d. - LANG.
+Life, Letters, and Diaries of Sir Stafford Northcote, of Pynes.
 Third Edition.
 2 vols. post Svo, 31s.
-6d.

-POPULAR EDITION.
+60. POPULAR EDITION.
 With Portrait and View of Pynes.
-Post 8vo, 7s.
-6d.
+Post Svo, 7s.
+6d. - LAWLESS. - LESS.

-LAWLESS.

-LESS.
 Hurrish: A Study.
 By the Hon.
 EMILY LAWLESS, Author of 'A Chelsea Householder, &c.
 Fourth Edition.
 Crown 8vo, 3s.
 6d.
-A Handbook of the Sheriff and Justice of Peace Small Debt Courts.
+A Handbook of the Sheriff and Justice of Peace Small - LEES.
+Debt Courts.
 With Notes, References, and Forms.
-By J. M. Lees, Advocate, Sheriff of Stirling, Dumbarton, and Clackmanuan.
-Svo, 7s.
-6d.

-SAY.
-The Progressiveness of Modern Christian Thought.
-By the Rev. James Lindsay, M.A., B.D., B.Sc., F.R.S.E., F.G.S., Minister of the Parish of St Andrew's, Kilmarnock.
+By J. M. LEES, Advocate, Sheriff of Stirling, Dumbarton, and Clackmanuan.
+8vo, 7s.
+6d. - SAY.
+The Progressiveness of Modern Christian Thought, By the Rev. JAMES LINDSAY, M.A., B.D., B.Sc., F.R.S.E., F.G.S., Minister of the Parish of St Andrew's, Kumarnock.
 Crown Svo, 68.
-LINDSAY.

-Personal Experiences.
+LINDSAY. - Personal Experiences.
 By CLIFFORD LLOYD, Special Resident Magistrate.
-Post 8vo, 6s.
+Post Svo, 6s.
+LLOYD. - LOCKHART.

-LOCKHART.